ngrx/platform/projects/ngrx.io/content/guide/router-store/configuration.md

 <div class="alert is-important">

 The `FullRouterStateSerializer` cannot be used when [serializability runtime checks](guide/store/configuration/runtime-checks) are enabled.
 With serializability runtime checks enabled, the `MinimalRouterStateSerializer` serializer **must** be used.
-This also applies to Ivy with immutability runtime checks.

 </div>